Skuzzle-UK/CppND-Capstone-Hello-World/README.md

 * Result.h - `Creates a struct Result.
 This is used to hold the results in varying ways throughout the program, including std::vector<Result> etc`

 ## Data Files - Found within datafiles folder
 * Pay attention to how the data files are created as they are read line by line.
-The `Key` of each line can be named anything, but suggest name remains the same for continuity and easy visual representation of data that follows.
+The `Key` of each line can be named anything, but I suggest the name remains the same for continuity and easy visual representation of data that follows.
 * Data in files is blank space seperated.
 For example TPS 0.4 4.7 is ready by the code as variables KEY >> Min >> Max.
 * If in doubt don't modify these data files as no checking is done for correct data on each line.
 * Don't introduce extra lines including blank space lines into these files.

 ## Rubric Points Used
-* Loops, Functions, I/O   `For loops and while loops through plus the project is well organised into functions and methods`
+* Loops, Functions, I/O   `For loops and while loops throughout, plus the project is well organised into functions and methods`

 * Reads data from a file  `main.cpp L19-30 contains a function to return the path to specified files.` `Calibration.cpp reads data from file L131-178`